eclipse-zenoh/zenoh-backend-influxdb/README.md

 :point_right: **Install latest release:** see [below](#How-to-install-it)

-:point_right: **Build "master" branch:** see [below](#How-to-build-it)
+:point_right: **Build "main" branch:** see [below](#How-to-build-it)

 -------------------------------
 ## :warning: Documentation for previous 0.5 versions:
-The following documentation related to the version currently in development in "master" branch: 0.6.x.
+The following documentation related to the version currently in development in "main" branch: 0.6.x.

 For previous versions see the README and code of the corresponding tagged version:
  - [0.5.0-beta.9](https://github.com/eclipse-zenoh/zenoh-backend-influxdb/tree/0.5.0-beta.9#readme)